as/signer/README.md

 # Signer

-Signer is a simple token scheme based on xchacha20poly1305.
-It is used to generate authenticated *and encrypted* tokens which can be issued to clients.
-It has a binary format similar to "branca", except it has no 32-bit binary time field, and uses base64 url-safe encoding (instead of base62).
+Signer is a simple token scheme based on xchacha20poly1305 to generate authenticatable *and encrypted* tokens issued to parties.
+Signer's wire format similar to "branca", except it utilizes url-safe base64 omits the 32-bit binary time field.

-Token is just a byte slice that implements MarshalText and UnmarshalText in base64.
+The Token type is a byte slice implementing base64 MarshalText and UnmarshalText.

 # Use Case